Typically, students majoring in Global Studies-Security and Justice will complete the following.

 Five or six electives: These may include any from the list linked here, as well as student-proposed electives, including internships and independent study courses.
 (Students taking four core courses must complete five electives; students completing three core courses must complete six.)

 Three or four “core” courses in Global Studies.
 Titles and course numbers vary from semester to semester.
-Spring 2018 courses that fulfill each of the Global Studies core requirements include those listed below.
+Fall 2018 courses that fulfill each of the Global Studies core requirements include those listed below.

 Global Societies & Cultures